LifeShare University

 STATEMENT OF PURPOSE

-Nursing CE and RT CE Credits per webinar are included.
+Nursing CE, RT CE and OPO CEPTC Credits per webinar are included.
 Webinar recording will be available to obtain for 12 months after the initial webinar and will be posted below.
 The purpose of this webinar series is to advance educational initiatives and keep hospital personnel informed about key changes, fostering continuous growth and improvement.
-Register below by selecting the event date and name.
+Register below.

 TARGETED AUDIENCE